 Climate Change Regulatory Risk.
 Regulatory risk related to changes in regulation and enforcement of cap and trade regimes could adversely affect market behavior.
-In addition, as cap and trade markets and carbon credit markets develop, new regulation with respect to these markets may arise, which could have a negative effect on the value and liquidity of the cap and trade markets and the Fund.
+As cap and trade markets, carbon offset credit markets, and carbon credit markets develop, new regulation with respect to these markets may arise, which could have a negative effect on the value and liquidity of these markets and the Fund.